Ernst & Young: Art and media

+Ernst & Young serves as the independent accounting firm for the Primetime Emmy Awards, overseeing the tabulation of ballots and safeguarding the results before they are announced.

 EY UK sponsors exhibitions of works by famous artists, such as Cézanne, Picasso, Bonnard, Monet, Rodin and Renoir.
-The most recent of these was Maharaja: the Splendour of India's Royal Courts at the Victoria and Albert Museum.
+This includes Maharaja: the Splendour of India's Royal Courts at the Victoria and Albert Museum.
+EY UK also sponsors the ITEM club.

+In 2013, EY UK set up the National Equality Standard (NES), an initiative developed for business which sets clear equality, diversity and inclusion (EDI) criteria against which companies are assessed.
+The National Equality Standard (NES) is currently the only industry recognized national standard for EDI in the UK.
+In 2014, it set up EY Foundation, a UK charity that aims to support young people and entrepreneurs.

 In addition, EY sponsors the educational children's show Cyberchase on PBS Kids under the PBS Kids GO! television brand, in an effort to improve mathematics literacy in children.

-EY in the UK sponsors the ITEM club.

-EY in the UK has set up the National Equality Standard (NES), an initiative developed for business which sets clear equality, diversity and inclusion (EDI) criteria against which companies are assessed.
-The National Equality Standard (NES) is currently the only industry recognized national standard for EDI in the UK.

-EY in the UK has set up EY Foundation, a new UK charity set up to support young people and entrepreneurs.

 Sports

-On 8 September 2011, Rio 2016 made the announcement that EY would be an official sponsor of the 2016 Summer Olympics to be held in Brazil, as the exclusive provider of professional services – consulting and auditing – for Rio 2016 organizing committee.
+On 8 September 2011, Rio 2016 made the announcement that EY would be an official sponsor of the 2016 Summer Olympics to be held in Brazil, as the exclusive provider of professional services – consulting and auditing – for the Rio 2016 organizing committee.

-EY was an Official Partner to the 2012 and the 2014 Ryder Cups, it partners with the British and Irish Lions., and it has a longstanding relationship with the 2011 Tour de France winner Cadel Evans.
+EY was an Official Partner to the 2012 and the 2014 Ryder Cups, partners with the British and Irish Lions, and has a longstanding relationship with the 2011 Tour de France winner Cadel Evans.

 In April 2019, EY announced a two-year-long collaboration with USA Rugby, where EY would act as their Official Principal Partner.
 The partnership was focusing on digital and technological transformations, as well as innovating and growing the game in the US, while specifically mentioning an overhaul of USA Rugby's diversity and inclusiveness program.

+Recognition

+EY has received workplace and employer recognition from independent publications and organizations, including Fortune, People, LinkedIn, Vault, and Seramount.
+The firm has appeared on Fortunes "100 Best Companies to Work For" list annually since the list's inception in 1998.

+Since 1986, the firm has hosted the EY Entrepreneur of the Year program, an annual awards initiative established in the United States that has since expanded internationally to recognize business founders and executives.